sharovatov/teamlead/articles/rational_improvement_en.md

 ## People should know how to bring information

-If people are willing to provide information, information is likely to start to flow.
+If people are willing to provide information, information is likely to flow.

 This information needs to be processed.